resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 But if you are a good scout/girl guide, and have a plan, you should be able to cope when you are hacked.

-And when you put an instance up into the NeCTAR cloud, there are some basic steps you can take to protect yourself.
+And when you put an instance up into the Research Cloud, there are some basic steps you can take to protect yourself.